emchoi7/Neural-Artistic-Style-Transfer/new_contributor.md

 ## Fork this repository

 Fork this repository by clicking on the fork butoon on the top right of this page.
 This will create a copy of this repository in your account.
+Copy the url of the cloned repository from your account.

 ## Clone the Repository

 Now clone the forked repository to your machine.
 Go to your terminal and the type:
+Paste the url in place of the quotes:
 ```
 git clone "url of the cloned repo"
 ```